Q-in-Q

 -

 to use different VLAN segments on a dedicated server on which virtual servers are deployed.
-In this case, the dedicated server is privately networked with the virtual server by using global router and tagged traffic with your VLAN IDs is terminated on the global router and routed to the virtual server.
+In this case, the dedicated server is privately networked with the virtual server using a global router and tagged traffic with your VLAN IDs is terminated on the global router and routed to the virtual server.

 Customize Q-in-Q

-Enable Q-in-Q on the switch port
+1. Enable Q-in-Q on the switch port

 Q-in-Q can only be enabled for a private network.